mammalofski/youtube-gemini-summarizer/README.md

 ## Description

 This Chrome extension lets you summarize any YouTube video with just a single click using Gemini's native YouTube adapter and LLM capabilities.
+The extension works in two ways:

-Simply click the "G" button that appears under any YouTube video and watch the magic happen as Gemini generates a comprehensive summary of the content.
+1. **Video Watch Page**: Click the "G" button that appears next to the like/dislike buttons on any YouTube video to get a comprehensive summary
+2. **Video Thumbnails**: Click the "Ask Gemini" button that appears below video thumbnails on YouTube's home page, search results, and channel pages to instantly summarize videos without opening them first

 No need to watch the entire video or manually copy-paste links - the extension handles everything automatically.

 **Note:** You must be logged into your Gemini account for the extension to work properly.

+## Features

+- 🎯 **One-Click Summarization**: Get instant video summaries from the watch page
+- 🔍 **Thumbnail Quick Access**: Summarize videos directly from search results, home page, and channel pages
+- 🤖 **Powered by Gemini**: Uses Google's Gemini AI with native YouTube video understanding
+- ⚡ **Seamless Integration**: Automatically opens Gemini and submits your request
+- 🎨 **Beautiful UI**: Stylish buttons that blend naturally with YouTube's interface

 ## Installation